-The Amazon Rainforest holds an unimaginable amount of wildlife, and people travel from near and far to get a glimpse of it.
+The Amazon Rainforest holds an unimaginable amount of wildlife and beautiful scenery, and people travel from near and far to get a glimpse of it.
 When people think of the Amazon, Peru and Brazil often come to mind, but Bolivia is also an amazing place to experience the wonders of the Amazon and is a place that should not be disregarded.
-There are many jungle adventures to be had in the country, and visiting Amboró National Park is one we definitely recommend.
+There are many jungle adventures to be had in the country, and visiting Amboró National Park is one excursion we definitely recommend.

 Amboró National Park offers an ecosystem unlike anywhere else due to the highly varied topography that ranges from the higher Andean foothills to the warmer and more humid Amazon basin.
 This unique aspect makes it one of the most biodiverse national parks in the world.

 The park is in a convenient location, making it easily accessible from Santa Cruz de la Sierra, Samaipata, and other wonderful cities and towns located in the center of Bolivia.
 There are many ways to experience Amboró National Park, and below we will discuss the options we considered and our experience in the park.